NVIDIA/grcuda/README.md

 ```

 2. **Download the right JDK**
-* [Here](https://github.com/graalvm/openjdk8-jvmci-builder/releases/tag/jvmci-20.0-b02) you can find releases for GraalVM 20.0, but other versions are available on the same repository
+* [Here](https://github.com/graalvm/graal-jvmci-8/releases) you can find releases for GraalVM 20.2 or newer, but other versions are available on the same repository

 3. **Download the right build for GraalVM**
-* [Here](https://github.com/graalvm/graalvm-ce-builds/releases) you can find releases for GraalVM 20.0, and more recent versions once they will become available
+* [Here](https://github.com/graalvm/graalvm-ce-builds/releases) you can find releases for GraalVM 20.2, and more recent versions once they will become available

 4. **Setup your CUDA environment**
 * Install CUDA and Nvidia drivers, for example following the steps [here](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=CentOS&target_version=7&target_type=rpmnetwork)